flowolf/tugraz-reveal.js/README.md

 # tugraz-reveal.js
 Style for reveal.js slides with TU Graz logo

-The Logo of TU Graz and IICM are not licensed under the MIT license.
+The Logo of TU Graz and ISDS are not licensed under the MIT license.

 ## Usage